nerdimite/prototypical_networks/readme.md

 # Prototypical Networks

 ProtoNets learns a metric space for solving few-shot classification by computing distances between the query image and a prototype representation of the class.
-The theoretical concepts associated with this repository can be read here on [CellStrat's Blog](https://www.cellstrat.com/2020/07/23/metric-based-meta-learning/).

 ## Requirements